 Writing good headlines is an art.
 Entire books have been written about it.
 I cannot teach you how to do it in one section of this article.
 To learn more about mastering this increasingly important technique, I strongly recommend that you read Copyblogger's How to Write Magnetic Headlines.

 Part 2: Use the Most Effective Social Networks

-Facebook, Twitter, and Google+, which is rapidly gaining in importance, are the source of the vast majority of social media-related website traffic, so we're going to focus on techniques and tools that enable you to most effectively use each of these networks both individually and as part of an overall social-sharing workflow.
+Facebook, Youtube, Twitter, Reddit, Instagram, Pinterest, LinkedIn, Quora, and Yelp now represent the source of the vast majority of social media-related website traffic, so we're going to focus on techniques and tools that enable you to most effectively use each of these networks both individually and as part of an overall social-sharing workflow.

 How it Works

 Unless you've been living in the rainforest, you should already know what Facebook is.
 What you may not know, however, is that marketers consider Facebook to be the most valuable of all the social networks.
 Facebook sends my website more traffic than any other website except Google.
 My website is not an anomaly.
 Facebook is a leading traffic source for many websites.

 When it comes to sharing, we are mainly concerned with our own Facebook wall and our friends' news feeds.
 We want to share the target article on our wall, which will then cause the article to appear in our friends' news feeds (depending on their news feed settings).
 It's important to note here that we want to share, rather than "like," the article.
 They are different.